Green Can Program

 Food scraps are not allowed in your garbage.
 Metro Vancouver banned organic materials from waste facilities in 2015.
 Almost 40% of what we throw in the garbage can is organic material that can be recycled.
 Instead of sending them to landfills, we can turn organics into compost.

-- Collect all your food scraps and food-soiled paper from your kitchen in the City supplied kitchen catcher or a container of your choice.
+- Collect all your food scraps and food-soiled paper from your kitchen in a container of your choice.

 - Empty your kitchen catcher into your Green Can, along with any yard trimmings you might have.